 Cradle of Forestry in America

 Western North Carolina wasn’t immune.
-Deforestation threatened not only native wildlife, water, the very timber supplies needed to continue expansion, but for some people, it ruined their view.
+Deforestation threatened not only native wildlife, water, but also the very timber supplies needed to continue expansion.
+But for some people, it simply ruined their view.

 Pisgah Forest and the Cradle of Forestry in America began with Biltmore Estate